 One particular highlight occurred in 1986 when Louisiana zydeco powerhouse, Rockin’ Dopsie (pronounced “Doopsie”) and His Zydeco Twisters rocked Ojai to its core.
 On the same bill was the Johnny Otis Revue, featuring Shuggie Otis.
 An awesome night, to be sure!

 After co-founder Clarence Sterling passed away in 2005, and in addition to other extenuating circumstances, the blues festival was not held for several years.
-Now in 2016, with the help of Michael’s brother, Lanny Kaufer, a jazz concert promoter in his own right, and Shane Butler, proprietor of the Ojai Concert Series, the 23rd Bowlful of Blues is making a return to the newly refurbished Libbey Bowl as a presentation of California nonprofit organization Ojai Mardi Gras Wake-Up!
-Krewe.
+In 2016, with the help of Michael’s brother, Lanny Kaufer, a jazz concert promoter in his own right, Bowlful of Blues made its long-awaited return to the refurbished Libbey Bowl.